 river whose current carries us relentlessly to the sea, only occasionally

 interrupted by pleasant drifts in back eddies.
 The river will never

 be the same as it was once further upstream and there is no way to

 return to those shores other than by memory.
-My dog Katie has now
+My dog Katie has now joined

-onward more rewarding and enjoyable again.
+more rewarding and enjoyable again.

 As I write this, I have a very active 4 month old Irish

 Red and White Setter puppy racing around my desk.
 Her name

 is Aislingcudo Mairnéalaigh Dea (Dea).
 She is the third